Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Hard-core excitons

 For clarity, we start our study in the limit of hard-core excitons which explicitly forbids multiple occupation, this case will allow us to understand the effects of the long-range interaction disentangled from the on-site interaction.

 For hard-core excitons $U_X\to\infty$ non-linearities arise from the impossibility to create multiple excitons per site and from the non-local interactions.
 First, we explore steady-state solutions with equal population on the three sites.
 We start by considering an initial seed for our self-consistent scheme that is population balanced ($n_{\rm R}=n_{\rm G}=n_{\rm B}$), see Appendix~\ref{appendixA}.
 In this case, we find a pair of solutions corresponding to low- and high-density hysteresis branches.
 The former corresponds to varying $f/V_{nn}$ from below while the latter arises from $f/V_{nn}$ being tuned from above.
 These solutions are illustrated in Fig.~\ref{Fig2} for $\Omega/V_{nn}=0.5,$ while fixing the losses $\gamma_x/V_{nn}=\gamma_c/V_{nn}=0.1$ and cavity and exciton detunings of $\Delta\omega_c/V_{nn}=-1$ and $\Delta\omega_X/V_{nn}=0.9,$ respectively.
-Here, $\Delta\omega_X=\omega_p-\omega_X,$ is the detuning of the exciton energy from the pump frequency.

 The behaviour just described appears qualitatively similar to that found in Ref.~\cite{Camacho2021}, where it was shown that strong on-site interactions and the inherent nature of moir\'e exciton-polaritons can give rise to new physical phenomena absent in conventional polaritons~\cite{Zhang2021,Camacho2021}.
-Fig.~\ref{Fig2} illustrates that the transition from a low-density regime ($f/V_{nn}\lesssim 0.05$) to a regime dominated by the driving ($f/V_{nn}\gtrsim$ 0.3) is separated by an intermediate regime where exciton-exciton interactions lead to a bistability.
-Intriguingly, as we now show, in this regime the presence of non-local interactions can lead to additional features, including steady-state solutions with colour-unbalanced populations, that is, with spatial ordering of the excitons.
-These solutions are illustrated in Fig.~\ref{Fig3} for the same values of the parameters as in Fig.~\ref{Fig2}.
+Fig.~\ref{Fig2} illustrates that the transition from a low-density regime ($f/V_{nn}\lesssim 0.05$) to a regime dominated by the driving ($f/V_{nn}\gtrsim$ 0.3) is separated by an intermediate regime where exciton-exciton interactions lead to an apparent bistability.

+Intriguingly, as we now show, in this regime we find that the presence of non-local interactions can lead to additional steady-state solutions, turning the bistability into a multi-stability with four steady-states: the two solutions in Eq.~\ref{Fig2} and two additional solutions with spatial ordering of the excitons, which we will now discuss.
+These solutions are illustrated in Fig.~\ref{Fig3} for the same values of the parameters as in Fig.~\ref{Fig2},

 The ranges of values of the drive corresponding to states with broken translational symmetry are shaded in pink.
 In these regimes the different sites (labelled by different colours) have unbalanced populations.